Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 The available settings include:

--   **Default Culture** -- SpiraPlan can display information in a variety of different languages (assuming that the appropriate language packs have been installed) and number formats.
+- **Default Culture**: SpiraPlan can display information in a variety of different languages (assuming that the appropriate language packs have been installed) and number formats.
 By default, SpiraPlan will use the regional settings (language and number formats) of the operating system it has been installed on.
 However, you can override this default by choosing the appropriate culture from the list of options displayed in the drop-down list. *Note: The list of culture options does not reflect the available language packs, so in some cases, the setting will only change the number formats.*

--   **Default Timezone --** SpiraPlan stores all dates and times internally in Universal Coordinated Time (UTC) and can therefore display dates/times adjusted for different timezones.
+- **Default Timezone**: SpiraPlan stores all dates and times internally in Universal Coordinated Time (UTC) and can therefore display dates/times adjusted for different timezones.
 By default, SpiraPlan will display dates in the timezone specified in the operating system it has been installed on.
 However, you can override this default by choosing the appropriate display timezone from the list of options displayed in the drop-down list.

--   **Web Server URL --** This is the URL that your users use to access the system.
+- **Web Server URL**: This is the URL that your users use to access the system.
 Do not put the /Login.aspx or any other page here, as this URL is used to generate links to pages in the application.

--   **Attachments Folder** - By default when SpiraPlan® is installed, the document attachments uploaded in the system get stored inside the `C:\Program Files\SpiraPlan\Attachments` folder located inside the main SpiraPlan® installation root.
+- **Attachments Folder**: By default when SpiraPlan® is installed, the document attachments uploaded in the system get stored inside the `C:\Program Files\SpiraPlan\Attachments` folder located inside the main SpiraPlan® installation root.
 However you may want to have the documents stored on a remotely mounted drive or on a different hard disk partition.
 In which case you can simply change the folder pointed to in the text-box illustrated above and then click \[Update\] to commit the change.

--   **Cache Folder** -- By default when SpiraPlan needs to store temporary data (generated reports, the version control cache, etc.) it will store them in the C:\\ProgramData\\Inflectra\\Spira folder.
+- **Cache Folder**: By default when SpiraPlan needs to store temporary data (generated reports, the version control cache, etc.) it will store them in the C:\\ProgramData\\Inflectra\\Spira folder.
 Sometimes this folder is not appropriate (e.g. you want them on a different drive that has more space).
 You can enter in a different folder for temporary storage and SpiraPlan will use that instead.
+- **Cache Refresh**: you can adjust the default number of minutes after which the source code cache should be refreshed.

--   **Login Notice** -- this can be used system wide to set a message to permanently display at the bottom of the login screen for all users (for example, a company disclaimer).
+- **Login Notice**: this can be used system wide to set a message to permanently display at the bottom of the login screen for all users (for example, a company disclaimer).

--   **Administration Message** -- this can be used by the administrator to display a temporary notice displayed on the login screen for all users.
+- **Administration Message**: this can be used by the administrator to display a temporary notice displayed on the login screen for all users.
 For example it could be used to remind all users that the server will be down for upgrading over the weekend.
 The administrator should delete the message once it is no longer needed.

--   **Instant Messenger** -- SpiraPlan and SpiraTeam come with a built-in instant messenger that allows users to communicate with each other in real-time.
+- **Instant Messenger**: SpiraPlan and SpiraTeam come with a built-in instant messenger that allows users to communicate with each other in real-time.
 This can result in higher levels of network traffic and some system administrators may wish to disable this feature.
 This option lets you disable the integrated instant messenger.
 In addition, you can specify how long (in days) instant messages are retained in the system.

--   **Event Log Retention** -- As described in  [Event Log](#event-log), SpiraPlan comes with a built-in diagnostic event log.
+- **Event Log Retention**: As described in  [Event Log](#event-log), SpiraPlan comes with a built-in diagnostic event log.
 By default the system will only retain the last 30-days of events to avoid wasting storage space.
 You can adjust the retention period in this section to match your organization's policies.

--   **Enable Free Text Indexes** -- This tells SpiraPlan to use SQL Server Free Text Indexing to speed up keyword searches in the Global Search box.
+- **Enable Free Text Indexes**: This tells SpiraPlan to use SQL Server Free Text Indexing to speed up keyword searches in the Global Search box.
 You should only have this set to "Yes" if you have the Free Text Indexing featured enabled in SQL Server, otherwise you will cause SpiraPlan to display error messages when users try and use the global search.

--   **Use TaraVault for source code** -- This toggle is only available to cloud hosted versions of SpiraTeam and SpiraPlan.
+- **Use TaraVault for source code**: This toggle is only available to cloud hosted versions of SpiraTeam and SpiraPlan.
 Cloud hosted applications will, by default, use [TaraVault](../TaraVault-User-Manual/Activating-TaraVault.md) for source code management.
 Administrators can turn off TaraVault and then connect directly to any third party source code provider they choose.

 ## File Type Icons